Now driving your route . . .

 A picturesque 15-minute walk through the woods takes you to a delightful lake, and another lake a little further, and the Marne River is nearby for river cruising and a river beach.
 There are plenty of lovely walks and cycle paths to explore and horse riding close by.

 You’ll also find a charming covered market three times a week (Wednesday, Saturday and Sunday) in Chalons-en-Champagne (11km), an impressive town known for its rich historical sites, lovely gardens and two unesco listed churches.
 Take a cruise through the beautiful canals to see the impressive architecture of the town as you sail through.
-In July and August there’s a waterside ‘plage’ with sunbeds laid out over the lawns, a large sandpit, pony rides, loads of games plus canoes or pedalos around the canal.
-Golf lovers in the meantime will appreciate Golf de La Grande Romanie (30km) just to the east of the town.
+From July to late August there’s a waterside ‘plage’ with sunbeds laid out over the lawns, a large sandpit, loads of games plus canoes or pedalos around the canal.
+Golf lovers in the meantime will appreciate Golf de La Grande Romanie (27km) just to the east of the town.

 You can start your Champagne tour by visiting Joseph Perrier’s vast chalk caves in Chalons, with samplings possible before heading out to discover.
 Then head to the ‘route de champagne’ which takes you through some idyllic villages where you can taste and buy champagnes.
 There are small producers who will sit you around their kitchen table to try their wines, some who will take you on a cycling tour of the vineyards and of course some of the biggest champagne houses in the world.
 Some of the Champagne producing villages not to be missed include Avize, Vertus and Cramant, each about 40 minutes drive away.